tarwn/lessthandot-hugo/blogs/content/posts/2012-02-03-automatically-version-control-your-jenkins.md

 And I hate digging through backups to find something.

 What I really needed was a way to automatically push the configuration files into a mercurial repository.
-This would require no ongoing work from me, &#8216;backups&#8217; that are taken only when there are changes, and very easy browsing of differences between versions or over time.
+This would require no ongoing work from me, &#8216;backups' that are taken only when there are changes, and very easy browsing of differences between versions or over time.
 Sold.

 ## Mercurial Repository

 First up is creating the local mercurial repo.
 I only want it to pick up the configuration files, but these are stored in the same folders that the Jenkins executables and my jobs are stored in.

-In order to only version my configuration files, I&#8217;ll create the repository, tell it to ignore all files in the folder, then explicitly add just the ones I want to track.
+In order to only version my configuration files, I'll create the repository, tell it to ignore all files in the folder, then explicitly add just the ones I want to track.

 Creating the repository: